puppetlabs/puppet-docs/source/pe/3.7/quick_start_sudo.markdown

 1. From the command line on the Puppet master, navigate to the modules directory (`cd /etc/puppetlabs/puppet/modules`).
 2. Run `mkdir -p privileges/manifests` to create the new module directory and its manifests directory.
-3. Use your text editor to create the `privileges/manifests/init.pp` file.
-4. Edit the `init.pp` file so it contains the following Puppet code.
+3. From the `manifests` directory, use your text editor to create the `init.pp` file, and edit it so it contains the following Puppet code.

         class privileges {
           user { 'root':